Hazards of smoking during pregnancy

 In addition, many pregnant moms who smoke continue to smoke after the baby is born.
 When babies are around cigarette smoke, even on mom's skin and clothing, they are at increased risk of lung-related illnesses like asthma and bronchitis.

 It's important to note that cigarette smoking will affect the fetus even if the effects are not tangible at birth.

-Yet even mothers who choose to smoke after pregnancy should choose to breastfeed.
-Breastfeeding passes necessary antibodies to the baby.
-The antibodies can help protect the baby against the increased chance of ear infections, bronchitis, sinus infections and eye infections that accompany cigarette smoking around baby.
+Yet even mothers who choose to smoke after pregnancy should still choose to breastfeed.
+Breastfeeding passes the necessary antibodies to the baby.
+The antibodies can help protect the baby against the increased chance of ear infections, bronchitis, sinus infections, and eye infections that accompany cigarette smoking around the baby.